 Asset protection becomes doubly difficult when you, as the defendant, try to secure your assets from a creditor.
 Especially when doing so after a lawsuit has been brought against you in court.
 The ruling the courts would render against you in this instance would likely be one of fraudulent conveyance.
 Yes, it does have the hypothetically scary “f” word in the clause.
 However, fraudulent conveyance, also known as fraudulent transfer, is merely a civil matter.
 It is not a criminal one.
-We could just as easily call it an “avoidable conveyance” or an “avoidable transfer.”
+In fact, the Uniform Law Commission now calls it a “voidable transaction.”
 This means knowingly and willfully placing assets beyond the reach of the court, thus your creditors, in order to avoid meeting obligations.

 Oftentimes, during a lawsuit, the only viable option available to you would be this.
 To establish an asset protection trust and/or an LLC (Limited Liability Company) in an offshore jurisdiction.
 The bottom line?
 It is generally difficult to protect assets domestically after being served with a lawsuit.
 If you want to protect assets after the fact, you will likely have to do it offshore.

 There are three reasons why going offshore can discourage even the most dogged creditor from pursuing a case against you.
 As drastic as it may appear to some, doing it right can keep someone from getting their hands on your assets.
 It is as close to bulletproof protection as this world offers.